cfjedimaster/eleventy-blog-guide/guide.md

 </p>
 {% endfor %}
 ```
-You can see the shortcode, `except` in use after the title and date.
+You can see the shortcode, `excerpt` in use after the title and date.
 I'm passing the entire post object to it.
 I then modify `.eleventy.js` to make use of it.
 As our configuration file is still a bit short, I'll include the entire thing:

 ```js
 module.exports = eleventyConfig => {